 If you don’t feel like wasting your time trying to cancel your Apple News+ subscription by yourself (and who could blame you), DoNotPay can perform this task for you.
 Follow these simple steps:

-- Log in via your web browser or the iOS app
+- Log in via your web browser

 - Select Find Hidden Money